Skip to content

 Why should you visit the Chora Church?

-The Chora Church is one of the original structures of East Roman Art with its architecture mosaics and frescoes.
-Needless to say, if you’re planning a trip to this charming city (be it business or pleasure), you must not miss having a look into the museum when it becomes available to visit.
+The Chora Church is one of the original structures of East Roman Art, with its architecture, mosaics, and frescoes.
+If you’re planning a trip to this charming city (be it business or pleasure), you must not miss visiting the museum when it becomes available.

-Or for without it, you will surely go back home with a trunk full of regrets.
+Or, without it, you will surely return home with a trunk full of regrets.

 But we don’t want that, do we?